In the context of genetics, which of the following best describes... | Channels for Pearson+

 1

-Understand the concept of genotype: In genetics, a genotype refers to the genetic makeup of an individual, including all the alleles present in their DNA.
-It is distinct from the phenotype, which is the observable traits or characteristics of an individual.
+Understand the concept of genotype: In genetics, the genotype refers to the genetic makeup of an individual, including all the genes and alleles present in their DNA.

-Identify the role of a pedigree chart: A pedigree chart is a diagram that shows the occurrence and appearance of phenotypes of a particular gene or organism and its ancestors from one generation to the next, often used to track inheritance patterns.
+Differentiate between genotype and phenotype: While genotype is the genetic constitution, phenotype refers to the observable traits or physical appearance resulting from the interaction of the genotype with the environment.

-Locate individual II-5 on the pedigree chart: In a typical pedigree chart, individuals are numbered sequentially within each generation.
-Generation II refers to the second generation, and individual II-5 would be the fifth individual in that generation.
+Consider the options given: Analyze each option to determine which one accurately describes the genotype.
+The observable traits and physical appearance are related to phenotype, not genotype.

 Watch next